lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 This is possible when $G$ is abelian since in that case the shift operators commute.

-The motivation to finding such a transformation is that, in general, an operator that is diagonal in a given basis does not affect measurements in that basis.
+The motivation for finding such a transformation is that, in general, an operator that is diagonal in a given basis does not affect measurements in that basis.
-Therefore, it reasonable to assume that after moving to a basis that diagonalizes the shift operators $L_g$, measuring $L_g|H\rangle$ will reveal direct information about
+Therefore, it's reasonable to assume that after moving to a basis that diagonalizes the shift operators $L_g$, measuring $L_g|H\rangle$ will reveal direct information about
 $H$.

-In the next section we will introduce the _Quantum Fourier Transform_ as an explicit construction of a unitary transform that diagonalizes the shift operators.
+In the next section we will introduce the _quantum Fourier transform_ (QFT) as an explicit construction of a unitary transform that diagonalizes the shift operators.

-In following sections we will apply it to the coset states obtained in our two examples of the HSP, [Simons' Problem](#simons-problem) and the [Discrete Logarithm](#discrete-logarithms), and recover the famously efficient quantum algorithms for those problems.
+In later sections we will apply it to the coset states obtained in our two examples of the HSP, [Simons' Problem](#simons-problem) and the [Discrete Logarithm](#discrete-logarithms), and recover the famously efficient quantum algorithms for those problems.